CrossRef/jats-crossref-xslt/README.md

 This repository contains an XSLT file that will translate [NISO NLM or JATS](https://jats.nlm.nih.gov/versions.html) to [CrossRef Deposit XML](https://support.crossref.org/hc/en-us/articles/215577783-Creating-content-registration-XML).

+See <https://support.crossref.org/hc/en-us/articles/214169866> for the current official XSLT stylesheet.

 ## How do I use this?